 - Keys – Boys will be issued a key to unlock the wardrobe, drawer and under bed storage in their room.
 It is their responsibility for the key and they should keep these safe and, in a location, not known to their peers.
 Any lost key needs to be reported.
 A replacement (charged to the student) will be given.
 All keys must be returned at the end of term time.

 - End of term Pack up – All possessions need to be removed from rooms prior to departure.
 Where it is not practical, some items may be stored in the house, but the rest must be taken.

 - Screen Time / Device use – see above

-Boarders have access to the Sanatorium 24 hours a day, where either the school nurse or one of two night nurses is available.
-Boys who have illnesses that require time off school will move into the San or will often go home where practical.
+Boarders have access to the Sanatorium and medical staff.
+Boys who have illnesses that are deemed serious and and/or require time off school may move into the San or will often go home where practical and/or staff deem it necessary.
 First Aid kits are kept in the Houses and staff will give basic first aid for bumps, bruises, headaches etc. Students who the staff think need more care will be taken to the Sanatorium / hospital.
 If necessary, the San staff will administer treatments ordered by the hospital or doctor.
 In the case of illness or injury, parents will be notified by San staff.

 The ability to communicate and keep in touch via social media is an integral part of life.
 We encourage students to use it thoughtfully, appropriately and with consideration and to not misuse it and cause harm to others.

 We actively encourage you to take advantage of the variety of outdoor pursuits and sports offered in Nelson.
 If there are percievd barriers as to why you cannot do them, please discuss with the housemaster to come up with ways you can be involved with these.